hilbix/tino/rants/github/firewall.md

+# Update 2026-06 CirrusCI is gone due to AI

+CirrusCI has been shut down by OpenAI, hence I lack a CI now.

+- Travis-CI is dangerous
+- Circle-CI is dangerous, too (see update below)

 # Update 2026

 GitHub allows you to have a single Machine Account.
 This is exactly what this here was about.
 Hence this is obsolete now.